The MCC: a decentralized and consortium-aware technology for simplifying distributed architectures

 Security

-MCC aspires to be a truly decentralised, consortium-aware technology.
-This means that several organisations can share a single network, and still be independent from each other.
-Each organisation would control their own nodes and be able to choose what to share and what not to share with other organisations.
+MCC aspires to be a truly decentralized, consortium-aware technology.
+This means that several organizations can share a single network, and still be independent from each other.
+Each organization would control their own nodes and be able to choose what to share and what not to share with other organizations.
 This allows each member of the consortium to be independent and to freely choose what level of cooperation and involvement it wants to have.

 In order to achieve this, a number of obstacles have to be solved.
 First of all, it is important to find a technology that would not generate very large messages, in order to avoid MTU issues.
 Also we need a technology that would be fast and easy to implement.
 For these reasons we have chosen Elliptic Curve Cryptography (ECC) as our cryptography solution.
 We will therefore use ECC to sign messages and derive encryption keys using elliptic curve Diffie-Hellman (ECDH).